Last updated on October 13, 2023

 Stone Hill Winery is the oldest winery in the area.
 Its beginnings trace back to 1847.
 By 1900, it was the third-largest winery in the world and second in the nation.
 Since 1965, the Held Family has owned this winery, which is built on a hilltop overlooking the town of Hermann.
 The views are positively enchanting.

 The wines are characteristically sweet and appealing to the Midwest palate.
-Hermannhof, like the other wineries, does have some drier wines.
+Hermannhof, like the other wineries in the area, does have some drier wines.
 I enjoyed the Seyval, a French hybrid with characteristics like Sauvignon Blanc.
 Hermannhof’s flagship wine, White Lady of Starkenbburg, reminded me of a German Riesling.

 As a winemaker, Tim Puchta prefers to create drier-styled wines, as evidenced by the Vidal Blanc, Chardonel, and my favorite, the Dry Rosé.
 What makes this winery stand out are the Ports and the Sherry.
 Adam Puchta offers two Ports, the Signature Port, and the Anniversary Port.
 Both are excellent.
 One must try the 1855 Sherry.
 The Carmel flavor enhances the sherry, which ages 6-7 years.

-Although I did not visit the winery on this particular trip, I tasted the wines of Röbller Winery at an event I attended in St Louis.
-I was quite impressed with this family-owned winery.
-The wines had the depth and quality of California wines.
+Although I did not visit the winery on this particular trip, I tasted the wines of family-owned Röbller Winery at an event I attended in St Louis and was quite impressed.
+The wines had the depth and quality of California wines, which is saying something.

 Dierberg & Star Lane

-For those that crave fabulous California wine, you cannot go wrong with the seventh winery on the Hermann Wine Trail, Dierberg & Star Lane.
+For those craving fabulous California wine, you cannot go wrong with the seventh winery on the Hermann Wine Trail, Dierberg & Star Lane.
 Located adjacent to Hermannhof Winery, Dierberg Star Lane features some of the premier wines that Jim Dierberg produces in the Santa Ynez Valley, Santa Maria, and Sta Rita Hills regions of Santa Barbara County.

 Sites to see in Hermann Missouri